btschu/chaining_methods/README.md

 >   # Objectives:
 >
->   -Understand how to chain methods
+>   - Understand how to chain methods

 In the last assignment, your code might have looked something like this: